Afoxcute/wojat/README.md

 ---

 **Description:**
-Iris is an autonomous AI-powered agent that hunts for the hottest memecoins trending on TikTok and provides real-time analytics on their performance.
-Designed for crypto enthusiasts and memecoin hunters, Iris bridges the gap between TikTok meme culture and emerging cryptocurrency trends.
+Wojat is an autonomous AI-powered agent that hunts for the hottest memecoins trending on TikTok and provides real-time analytics on their performance.
+Designed for crypto enthusiasts and memecoin hunters, Wojat bridges the gap between TikTok meme culture and emerging cryptocurrency trends.

-By leveraging TikTok's trending data and Pump.fun's database of launched tokens, Iris offers users insights into memecoin popularity, trading volume, and market movements.
+By leveraging TikTok's trending data and Pump.fun's database of launched tokens, Wojat offers users insights into memecoin popularity, trading volume, and market movements.
 It also integrates BONK tokens to incentivize premium features for advanced users.

 ---